 Instant Pot frozen salmon has never been easier to cook using your pressure cooker!
 In less than 15 minutes total you too can have flaky fish for dinner with some lemon butter on top.
 One of our favorite healthy Instant Pot recipes here on The Typical Mom blog. (affiliate links present)

-- Can you make this in your Ninja Foodi too??
+Can you make this in your Ninja Foodi too??
 Of course you can!!
 Any brand will do.
+I have a Crockpot Express too and it works basically the same without the air fryer function.

 You can find pretty much any type of frozen fish in your local grocery store.
 If you love Instant Pot tilapia the timing is pretty much the same as you’ll find below.
 There are a few tips I’ll share to get it perfect.